n8n vs. Make: The Ultimate Comparison to Pick Your Workflow Automation Software

 Make: Single Trigger Approach

-Make takes a lean approach, prioritizing simplicity but it comes with a key limitation.
+Make takes a lean approach.
+It prioritizes simplicity but it comes with a key limitation.

 • One Trigger per Workflow: Make keeps it strict: each workflow gets one trigger, no exceptions.
 Want to start a workflow from multiple events (like different forms)?
 You’ll need separate workflows or some clever (and potentially messy) workarounds, like HTTP requests.

 • Easy Scheduling: Make simplifies scheduled triggers too.
-You can set them to run every 15 minutes (or whatever interval you pick) without wrestling with cron expressions, great for non-techies who just want it to work.
+You can set them to run every 15 minutes (or whatever interval you pick) without wrestling with cron expressions.
+This is great for non-techies who just want it to work.

 Make.com Single Trigger Workflow